Rok posing in front of Palmyra’s Monumental Arch ruins, Syria, West Asia

 I couldn’t get a tourist visa for Syria at consulates in Ankara or Teheran because they required a letter of recommendation from a Syrian resident and a return ticket, proving that I would leave Syria.
 They both directed me to any border land crossing where I could get a tourist visa on the spot without any additional requirements, straightforward and at minimum cost.

-I arrived at the border in the early morning (9:00am) together with Singaporean friend Pack and Australian buddy Matthew.
-After they got stamps in their passports it was my turn.
+I arrived at the border at 9am, with my friends Pack from Singapore and Matthew from Australia.
+After they got their passports stamped, it was my turn.

 The immigration officer looked at my passport, checked something in an official internal note, and told me to return to Ankara, where I could get entry visa for Syria.
 It is 20 hours driving to Ankara and I didn’t have any intention to drive back to the capital of Turkey, where I had been denied visa earlier.